BLOG!

 An appellate brief is your best chance to argue why the reviewing court should reverse or affirm a lower court’s judgment.
 Most appeals are decided without an oral argument.
 Even in instances where there is an oral argument, judges believe that briefs have been far more critical in the decision-making process.

 An experienced appeal lawyer understands the importance of a good brief and has the experience to address the needs of each case.
-Having prepared countless appellate briefs over the years, here are a few things that we consider very important.
+Having prepared good appellate briefs over the years, here are a few things that we consider very important.

 1.Present the Most Relevant Information First